rashecl/Bokeh_tutorial/README.md

 ## Installation
-<b> Note, latest version of bokeh has a bug that doesn't allow you to run visualizations in notebooks. </b>
+<b> Note: The latest version (as of 06-15-20) of bokeh has a bug that doesn't allow you to run visualizations in notebooks.
+Therefore, I recommend explicitly installing an older version for now: </b>
 ``` console
 $ conda install bokeh=2.0
 ```